gohugoio/hugo/docs/content/content/summaries.md

 ## Showing Summaries

 You can show content summaries with the following code.
-You could do this, for example, on a [list](/templates/list/) node.
+You could do this, for example, on a [list](/templates/list/) page.

     {{ range first 10 .Data.Pages }}
       <div class="summary">